BKZhao/LFR-Scale-free-network-/README.md

 # LFRContextBuilder

 ## Overview
 `LFRContextBuilder` is a `ContextBuilder` implementation for Repast Simphony that constructs agent-based simulation contexts using the LFR (Lancichinetti-Fortunato-Radicchi) benchmark network model.
-It handles agent creation, network generation, community assignment, and initial state configuration for opinion dynamics and epidemic spreading simulations.
+It handles agent creation, network generation, community assignment, and initial state configuration.

 ## Key Functions
 - Creates `Agent` instances and adds them to the simulation context